airslice/czml-writer-wiki/CZML/Billboard.md

 **image** - [[Uri]]

+**Required**

 The URI of the image displayed on the billboard.
 For broadest client compatibility, the URI should be accessible via Cross-Origin Resource Sharing (CORS).
 The URI may also be a <a href="https://developer.mozilla.org/en/data_URIs">data URI</a>.

 **scale** - [[Double]]

 The scale of the billboard.
 The scale is multiplied with the pixel size of the billboard's `image`.
 For example, if the scale is 2.0, the billboard will be rendered with twice the number of pixels, in each direction, of the `image`.

 Default: `1.0`

 **pixelOffset** - [[PixelOffset]]

 The offset, in viewport pixels, of the billboard origin from the `position`.
 A pixel offset is the number of pixels up and to the right to place the billboard, relative to the `position`.

+Default: `[0, 0]`

 **eyeOffset** - [[EyeOffset]]

 The eye offset of the billboard, which is the offset in eye coordinates at which to place the billboard relative to the `position` property.
 Eye coordinates are a left-handed coordinate system where the X-axis points toward the viewer's right, the Y-axis points up, and the Z-axis points into the screen.

+Default: `[0, 0, 0]`

 **horizontalOrigin** - [[HorizontalOrigin]]